a3lachi/Bapz/README.md

 <h1>Bapz</h1>

-I love Bape clothing, I built this e-commerce website using Django in the backend and React in the frontend.
+I built this e-commerce website out of liking Bape clothing, I used Django in the backend and React in the frontend.

 <br>

+I added an Express JS backend with a Swagger.
 <br>
 <h1>Overview</h1>
 Building a nice user experience or UI wasn't my goal.
 I focused on functionalities.